Lexulous: Fan protest

-As of October 2007, the term Scrabulous was registered as a trademark and service mark with the United States Patent and Trademark Office, but on February 2008 it was officially abandoned by the applicant.
+As of October 2007, the term Scrabulous was registered as a trademark and service mark with the United States Patent and Trademark Office, but in February 2008 it was officially abandoned by the applicant.
 Hasbro threatened to shut Scrabulous down via legal means in January 2008.
 Facebook was also asked to pull Scrabulous from its site's application database, but initially demurred.

 In reaction to the news that the Facebook application was in legal jeopardy, two groups made a "SCRABULOUS" music video spoof of the Fergie song "Glamorous."
 The video from web entertainment group TastesLikeTV.com professes "L, T, S, and R / Ain't gonna get you very far," while the YouTube video created by Team Awesome Productions says that Scrabulous is the "swappy, swappy."
 Both viral web videos were mentioned in the February 22, 2008 issue of Entertainment Weekly.

 Mattel launched its official version of online Scrabble, Scrabble by Mattel, on Facebook in late March 2008.
 As Hasbro controls the rights to Scrabble for North America with Mattel holding them for the rest of the world, the Facebook application is available only to players outside the United States and Canada.
 Scrabulous users reacted by creating a group called Save Scrabulous, asking Facebook to shut down the game on its site.
 Reportedly more than 54,000 fans have joined this group.
 It had also been reported that Scrabulous fans had written to Hasbro and Mattel demanding that the companies make "the right decision", and threatened to stop buying Mattel and Hasbro products if they shut down Scrabulous.